+The 12-bit Q DAC can be reconfigured to perform as a control or auxiliary DAC.
 The control DAC output can provide dc control levels to external circuitry, generate ac signals, or enable duty cycle control of the on-board comparator.
-The input to the control DAC is configured to accept twos complement data supplied by the user.
-Data is channeled through the serial or parallel interface to the 12-bit control DAC register (Address 26 hex and Address 27 hex) at a maximum data rate of 100 MHz.
-This DAC is clocked at the system clock, 300 MSPS (maximum), and has the same maximum output current capability as that of the cosine DAC.
-The single R{SET} resistor on the AD9852 sets the full-scale output current for both DACs.
-When not needed, the control DAC can be powered down separately to conserve power by setting the control DAC power-down bit high (Address 1D hex).
-Control DAC outputs are designated as IOUT2 (Pin 52) and $\overline{\text{IOUT2}}$ (Pin 51).
+When the SRC Q DAC bit in the control register (Parallel Address 1F hex) is set high, the Q DAC inputs are switched from internal 12-bit Q data source (default setting) to external 12-bit, twos complement data supplied by the user.
+Data is channeled through the serial or parallel interface to the 12-bit Q DAC register (Address 26 hex and Address 27 hex) at a maximum data rate of 100 MHz.
+This DAC is clocked at the system clock, 300 MSPS (maximum), and has the same maximum output current capability as that of the I DAC.
+The single R{SET} resistor on the AD9854 sets the full-scale output current for both DACs.
+When not needed, the control DAC can be separately powered down to conserve power by setting the Q DAC power-down bit high (Address 1D hex).
+Control DAC outputs are designated as IOUT2 and IOUT2, Pin 52 and Pin 51, respectively.